Green Bay Packers Aaron Rodgers says it's his "intention" to play for New York Jets next season

 GREEN BAY, Wis. -- After 18 years with the team, Green Bay Packers quarterback Aaron Rodgers says he intends to hang up the cheese and head to the Big Apple.

-In an interview on YouTube's The Pat McAfee Show on Wednesday, Rodgers said the decision was made late last week.
+In an interview on YouTube and Sirius XM's The Pat McAfee Show on Wednesday, Rodgers said the decision was made late last week.
+The 39-year-old Rodgers said he believes the Packers want to move on and make 2020 first-round pick Jordan Love their starting quarterback.

 Rodgers says he has't been holding anything up and that it's the "compensation that the Packers are trying to get."
 He says he's still under contract with Wisconsin.